 When choosing your wedding reception song, try and think of something that is easy to dance to (not too fast!) and something with a special meaning to you.
 This might be a song you listened to when you first met, or simply a song with poignant lyrics.
 There are many CDs available with preset wedding music; however I would always recommend hiring a live band for at least the first part of the dancing in the reception.
 The band you hire will probably be able to provide you with a list of their most popular wedding song requests.
 Other popular suggestions for wedding reception songs are:

-Have a look at this list of wedding music samples for great recommendations.
 Most couples have a first dance song, but others also have special songs for the father/bride dance songs and mother/groom dance songs, cake cutting songs, bouquet toss music, songs for grandparents and many more wedding reception songs!